2016 Missouri Valley Conference women's soccer tournament

-The 2016 Missouri Valley Conference women's soccer tournament is the postseason women's soccer tournament for the Missouri Valley Conference to be held from October 30 to November 6, 2016.
-The five match tournament will be held at campus sites, with the semifinals and final held at Adelaide Street Field in Normal, Illinois.
-The six team single-elimination tournament will consist of three rounds based on seeding from regular season conference play.
-The Evansville Purple Aces are the defending tournament champions after defeating the Loyola Ramblers in a penalty kick shootout in the championship match.
+The 2016 Missouri Valley Conference women's soccer tournament is the postseason women's soccer tournament for the Missouri Valley Conference held from October 30 to November 6, 2016.
+The five match tournament was held at campus sites, with the semifinals and final held at Adelaide Street Field in Normal, Illinois.
+The six team single-elimination tournament consisted of three rounds based on seeding from regular season conference play.
+The Evansville Purple Aces were the defending tournament champions after defeating the Loyola Ramblers in a penalty kick shootout in the championship match.